- All information held at the Practice about patients is confidential, whether held electronically or in hard copy.

-The work of the Practice includes access to personal, written and computerised patient information, and at all times this should be treated as confidential and protected from unauthorised disclosure.
+The work of the Practice includes access to personal, written, computerised and recorded patient information, and at all times this should be treated as confidential and protected from unauthorised disclosure.
 It is an express condition of employment that no employee may divulge to a person outside of the Practice such information or/and the outward transmission of any such information or data.

 The policy also applies to Practice information, such as details of suppliers under terms of business, details of customers/clients and their requirements, the prices charged to and terms of business with patients/clients, marketing plans, financial information, results and forecasts, any proposals relating to the acquisition or disposal of a Practice or business or any part thereof or to any proposed expansion or contraction of activities, details of employees and officers and of the remuneration and the benefits paid to them, information relating to product lines, any information which the employee is told is confidential or any other information of a private, confidential or a secret nature concerning the Practice and any information that has been given to the Practice in confidence by patients, clients, suppliers, or any other persons.

 All back-up information, graphics, data, statistics, reports, recordings, etc, prepared for or obtained as a result of such work and activity is totally confidential to the Practice and must only be used for its purpose.
 No such information (including Medical Records) may be removed from the Practice premises (other than in the ordinary course of business) without the prior written (and express) authority of the Practice Manager or Senior Partner.